 Interpersonal relationship difficulties

 Unable to relate to others and not knowing why, this may be due to depression or learned behaviours, lack of self esteem and confidence, loss of trust for others following a crisis or generally not knowing why you have started to feel differently about yourself and others.

 I am an Interpersonal psychotherapist IPT trained at Anna Freud institute which comes under NICE guidelines for depression.

 This can lead to loss of trust, low self image, low self esteem, inability to have an intimate relationship.
 It can be very important to learn strategies for intrusive thoughts and images when the triggers to the trauma arrive uninvited.
 It is very important to process through therapy the feelings that you are carrying In order to feel recovered, happy and live your life to the fullest.

 This is one of the National Institute for Health and Care Excellence ('NICE') guideline protocols used for trauma.
 It can be used for a single event, such as a road traffic accident, or multiple traumas, difficult and traumatic births, childhood abuse, physical injury or attacks.
 It is particularly effective for anyone who does not wish to talk through the traumatic event as eye movements are used to stimulate the traumatic memory.
 This allows for adaptive memory, which in turn reduces the level of disturbance associated with the trauma.

 Through assessment and early exploration a treatment plan is established.

-AXAPPP approved BUPA Superuser status, Aviva affiliate, please request I become approved with your healthcare provider if not on my list.
-Enhanced DBS check for Child and adult workforce, renewed in March 2020.
-AXAPPP
+I am AXAPPP approved BUPA Superuser status, Aviva, WPA affiliate.
+Please request I become approved with your healthcare provider if not on my list.
+Enhanced DBS check for Child and adult workforce, renewed in July 2023 AXAPPP.